MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Create CER file](/images/self-signed-cert/copy-cer.png)

-To import the certificate to the Windows store, use PowerShell running as an administrator
+To import the certificate to the Windows certificate store, use PowerShell running as an administrator

 ```powershell
 #path and name of cer file that was copied from WSL